mikolalysenko/webgpu-experiments/LOG.md

 # Project log

+## 01-23-2023

+* Started working on a really terrible, not-very-parllel, non-work efficient prefix sum.
+* Current idea is based on sqrt decomposition of the fenwick tree into 2 levels.
+We compute prefix sums on each level by brute force for now
+* In the future should try replacing the brute force steps with Blelloch-style parallel prefix sum.
+* Not very happy with current performance or code complexity, need to figure out a simpler way to do this for future plans...
+* Refactored UI boilerplate for benchmarks into a common module

 ## 01-21-2023

 * Had to force myself to do something today.
 Wrote a really trivial blocked matrix multiply algorithm.
 Nice example of a self contained compute shader.